ndellomo/run_analysis/README.md

-run_analysis
+Read Me
 ============

-## Coursera Getting and Cleaning Data Course Project
+## Getting and Cleaning Data Course Project

 This is a repository for the course project for the Coursera Getting and Cleaning Data class as part of the Data Science Specalization.
 Within this reporsitiry, I have saved my script, run_analysis.R, and my code book, CodeBook.m.